-The "Return After Taxes on Distributions" shows the effect of taxable distributions (dividends and capital gains distributions) but assumes that you still hold Fund shares at the end of the period.
-The "Return After Taxes on Distributions and Sale of Fund Shares" shows the effect of both taxable distributions and any taxable gain or loss that would be realized if a Fund's shares were sold at the end of the specified period.
+The "Return After Taxes on Distributions" shows the effect of taxable distributions (dividends and capital gains distributions), but assumes that you still hold Fund shares at the end of the period.
+In certain cases, Return After Taxes on Distributions and Sale of Fund Shares may be higher that the other return figures for the same period.
+This will occur when a capital loss is realized upon the sale of Fund shares or provides an assumed tax benefit that increases the return.
+Your actual after-tax returns depend on your tax situation and may differ from these shown.